Technical Project Manager Resume Format

 Hybrid / Combination

-Blends a detailed skills overview with chronological work history.
-Best suited for professionals transitioning into technical project management from IT, engineering, or operations.
-It emphasizes transferable competencies while maintaining familiarity for recruiters.
+Merges a detailed skills overview with a chronological employment history.
+Best suited for professionals shifting into technical project management from IT, engineering, QA, or operations backgrounds.
+Accentuates transferable capabilities while maintaining ATS-friendly layout.

 Hybrid / Combination